v4ld3r5/v4ld3r5/README.md

 I'm a seasoned systems engineer interested in software design and architecture.
 The scopes that motivate me the most are tooling, distributed systems, low-level / embedded / systems code, and retro videogame consoles 👾.

-My goals in 2025 include:
+My focus points at the moment are:
 - Achieving a fluent level of Python, Go and Rust
 - Master K8s as cluster operator and platform developer

-When not in front of a computer I'd be creating music or training 🎸🏋️‍♂️.
+When not in front of a computer I'd be creating music or training 🎸🏋️‍♂️
 ___

 ![Codewars](https://www.codewars.com/users/v4ld3r5/badges/micro)